 - Based on such analysis, the management calculated an acceptable figure beyond which the entity would not take a risk.
 The higher management approves such analysis & then the same is implemented throughout the entity.

 Types of Risk Appetite

 The risk appetite types are nothing but the levels of risk accepting capacity.
-These levels are broadly explained as below:
+These levels are broadly explained below:

-- Moderate Level: This is a mediocre level of risk, where the decision is made based on the risk to reward ratio.
+- Moderate Level: This is a mediocre level of risk, where the decision is made based on the risk-to-reward ratio.
 Every risk is positively proportional to rewards.
 The entity or investor decides the ratio of risk acceptance for a given reward.
 In the case of moderate levels of risks, the basic objective is increasing the wealth of shareholders.

 - Conservative Level: This level is also called a risk-averse level, wherein the entity or investor does not want to take any risk.
 It wants to satisfy hunger only through safe positions.
-As said earlier, risk & return goes hand-in-hand.
+As said earlier, risk & return go hand-in-hand.
 Thus, such a level of risk provides lower returns on capital employed.
-The basic objective is to safeguard the capital employed & increase is acceptable only through risk-free investments at a conservative level.
+The basic objective is to safeguard the capital employed & an increase is acceptable only through risk-free investments at a conservative level.